 Public leaders today operate in a VUCA world characterised by volatility, uncertainty, complexity, and ambiguity.
 They are answerable to multiple stakeholders with their own distinct agendas and interests, ranging from their own organisations and affiliated agencies, to private companies, citizens, and civil society groups, both domestic and international.
 Aside from having to manage these stakeholders, public leaders are also often confronted with policy conundrums with no easy answers.

-Lee Kuan Yew School of Public Policy’s four-day programme on 7 Skills for Public Leaders prepares you for a VUCA world by providing cutting-edge insights on complexity, diversity, and resilience.
-Guided by the lead instructor’s book, The 21st Century Public Manager, and using tools, cases and best practices, the programme inculcates seven key skills to help public managers become more effective within their operating environments
+The Lee Kuan Yew School of Public Policy’s four-day programme on 7 Skills for Public Leaders prepares you for a VUCA world by providing cutting-edge insights on complexity, diversity, and resilience.
+Guided by the lead instructor’s book, The 21st Century Public Manager, and using tools, cases and best practices, the programme inculcates seven key skills to help you become more effective within your operating environment:

 Take this course to craft your own future as a 21st century public leader.